-Information that could be included; the role of the SENCO and SEN Governor, the SEN Team including roles and responsibilities.
+Information that could be included; the role of the SENDCO and SEN Governor, the SEN Team including roles and responsibilities.
 How does the school track pupil progress?
 What system is in place to respond quickly to difficulties in learning?
 What systems are in place for identifying pupils who may have unidentified needs (as opposed to missed opportunities or insufficient high quality teaching)?
 How the school decides when a pupil is having difficulties in accessing learning.
 Details of any assessments that the school uses to support identification of difficulties etc. and how/when they are used.
-Details of any additional support that is offered to the family in relation to accessing education and links with outside agencies, particularly how the school uses this support and works in partnership with other agencies Schools and settings are expected to: As in Section 1:
+Details of any additional support that is offered to the family in relation to accessing education and links with outside agencies, particularly how the school uses this support and works in partnership with other agencies

+As in Section 1: